Committed to supporting ministries in creating safe environments for kids.

 Accreditation means transparency.
 Accreditation is a review process where an organization makes available information through an audit process to demonstrate compliance to an established standard of quality or criteria.
 Subsequent audits are conducted regularly in order to maintain accreditation.
 An audit may consist of both a remote “desk audit” as well as site visit based on criteria and standards protocols.

-For more information, see our Resource, What Is Accreditation?
+For more information, see our Accreditation page and white paper, What Is Accreditation?

 Who do we serve?

-This program is intended to help churches, schools, and ministries understand the complex topic of child protection and abuse prevention.
+This program is intended to help churches, schools, and ministries that serve kids become safe places where children can hear the gospel and grow in discipleship.

 How does it work?

-ECAP is a religious non-profit ministry that will provide our accreditation and then auditing services to churches, schools, and organizations.
-Our team of experts will establish the industry standard for guidelines, requirements, and protocols necessary for child protection and abuse prevention.
-The standards will become the basis of the accreditation program.
+ECAP is a religious non-profit ministry that provides accreditation to churches, schools, and any other ministry that serves kids.
+Our team of experts has established Child Safety Standards for Child Protection Programs of Christian ministries.
+The standards are the basis of the accreditation program.
 Organizations that demonstrate compliance to these standards will receive our “stamp of approval” and can be publicly recognized as ECAP members.
 Once they become accredited, they will pay annual membership fees and undergo recurring audits to maintain their accreditation.

 Why do we need this?